x00Pavel/lanch-web/README.md

     - display message like "Sorry, this page can't be parsed correctly."
     - **Link to the restaurant menu is show in any way**
 6. Serialized data are sent to the HTML page and places based on the page template

+## Used technologies
+- requests for getting pages from URLs
+- Beautiful Soup 4 for parsing HTML pages
+- Mako as template library

 ## Features to do